JervisAnthony/JervisAnthony/README.md

   - 🧙🏻‍♂️Crafting magic through coding – an eternal journey of exploration.

 - 🍿**Fandom and Flair:**
-  - 🐍A proud Slytherin, navigating the magical realms of Harry Potter with unwavering zeal.
+  - 🐍A proud Slytherin: "Si vis pacem, para bellum", navigating the magical realms of 'Hogwarts Legacy' with unwavering zeal.
   - 👨🏻‍🚀A dedicated Star Trek aficionado, with Captain Christopher "Chris" Pike as my ultimate space-faring hero.
   - 🤖Almost akin to JARVIS, Iron Man's AI, my name carries a touch of superhero flair along this tech-driven odyssey.